ZoiPer/public-docs/provisioning.md

 ### What is configuration data

 The *configuration data* is used to setup the phone i.e. what accounts or other specific settings it uses.
-For more info about the format and the content of the *configuration data* please refer to the *Zoiper configuration data documentation*.
+For more info about the format and the content of the *configuration data* please refer to the [Zoiper5 configuration data documentation](configuration-data.md).

 Please do not confuse the *configuration data* file with the *provisioning configuration data file*.
 Their contents is different (i.e. they have entirely different structures, and have no options in common): the first one contains the local *configuration data* of the phone, and the second one is described here and contains the options which determine how provisioning should be performed.